‘Game Of Thrones’ Spoilers: Which Villain Is Scheduled To Come Back?

 Last week, there was a major leak from the Game of Thrones camp, and it revealed some shocking plot twists in the upcoming, much-anticipated seventh season.
-And the latest Game of Thrones spoilers suggest that there’s a villain that’s due to make a surprising comeback — and the how and why will certainly shock even the most un-shockable fans!
+And the latest Game of Thrones spoilers suggest that there’s a villain due to make a surprising comeback — and the how and why will certainly shock even the most unshockable fans!

 Try to prepare yourself, because nothing will actually prepare you for Game of Thrones season 7: https://t.co/I3W5xFkHHL pic.twitter.com/jlxlm3bPXa